EdwinWenink/archive_fever/content/etc/contribution_guidelines.md

 That's not necessarily an issue: try to split up your idea into several smaller ideas.
 You could write a post on each separate part and develop a small series of posts.
 Of course, when you encounter this situation there is a good chance it is caused by lack of focus.
-Requirements for publishing a blog series will be likely be stricter for this reason.
+Requirements for publishing a blog series will likely be stricter for this reason.

 ## Writing tips